-I have a dilemma...after 24 years as a doula, I'm still trying to discover the best way to help pregnant women have a successful start to breastfeeding.
+I have a dilemma...after all these years as a doula, I'm still trying to discover the best way to help pregnant women have a successful start to breastfeeding.

 Breastfeeding classes are great, La Leche League meetings are supportive, our talks over months of pregnancy provide continuity, the breastfeeding books are inspiring, kellymom.com and Dr. Jack Newman's videos are linked on my blog.
 But one client just nailed the problem on the head in a phone call tonight: "It feels like I'm putting the cart before the horse if I try to think about breastfeeding now!
 I'm trying to finish up at work!
 I feel like I'm not prepared to have the baby yet!
 I have to get the baby born!
 I can't think about breastfeeding now!"
 (Yes, I know, I'm paraphrasing, but the exclamation marks were certainly there.)